3scale/3scale-operator/doc/operator-application-capabilities.md

 * **NOTE 1**: `httpMethod`, `pattern`, `increment` and `metricMethodRef` fields are required.
 * **NOTE 2**: `metricMethodRef` holds a reference to the existing metric or method map key name `system_name`.
 In the example, `hits`.
+* **NOTE 3**: The combination of `pattern + httpMethod` must be unique among all mapping rules.
+  - If Product CR contains mapping rules where `pattern and httpMethod` are same, even if `metricMethodRef` fields differ - such mapping rules concidered as duplicated.
+  - The last rule from duplicated will be accepted by 3scale, but previouse duplicated rules will be ignored and will not appear in 3scale portal Mapping Rules page.
+  - CRs should be updated manually.

 ### Product application plans